CyberAgent/patriot-workflow-scheduler/index.md

 The initial target of this scheduler is daily batch jobs and the script takes a date (or range of dates) as an argument.

-### Configuring dependency
+### Dependency Configuration

 Dependencies between jobs are defined through *products*.
+The products produced/required by jobs are configured by _produce_ and _require_, respectively.
 A job becomes ready to be executed when all products required by the job are available.
 The products become available when all jobs which produce the product are finished.

+To run jobs according to dependencies, the _strict_ option should be passed to the execute tool.
+(or use JobStore explained later)

 ```
 % cat flow_sample.pbc
 sh{
-  require ['product'] # run after 'product' is created
+  require ['product1'] # run after 'product1' is created
   name "consumer"
   commands "echo 'this is a consumer'"
 }
 sh{
-  produce ['product'] # this job creates 'product'
+  produce ['product1'] # this job creates 'product1'
   name "producer"
   commands "echo 'this is a producer'"
 }